OpenXiangShan/difftest/README.md

 For compatibility on different platforms, the CPU should access a C++ memory via DPI-C interfaces.
 This memory will be initialized in C++.

+You may also use macro `DISABLE_DIFFTEST_RAM_DPIC` to remove memory DPI-Cs and use Verilog arrays instead.

 ```scala
 val mem = DifftestMem(memByte, 8)
 when (wen) {